 Summary of Use during Lactation

 Epidural morphine given to mothers for postcesarean section analgesia results in trivial amounts of morphine in their colostrum and milk.
 Intravenous or oral doses of maternal morphine in the immediate postpartum period result in higher milk levels than with epidural morphine.
 Labor pain medication may delay the onset of lactation.
 Maternal use of oral narcotics during breastfeeding can cause infant drowsiness, central nervous system depression and even death, although low-dose morphine might be preferred over other opiates.
 Newborn infants seem to be particularly sensitive to the effects of even small dosages of narcotic analgesics.
-Once the mother's milk comes in, it is best to provide pain control with a nonnarcotic analgesic and limit maternal intake of morphine to a few days at a low dosage with close infant monitoring, especially in the outpatient setting.
+Once the mother's milk comes in, it is best to provide pain control with a nonnarcotic analgesic and limit maternal intake of morphine to a 2 to 3 days at a low dosage with close infant monitoring, especially in the outpatient setting.
 If the baby shows signs of increased sleepiness (more than usual), difficulty breastfeeding, breathing difficulties, or limpness, a physician should be contacted immediately.